ddoscovery/ddoscovery.github.io/README.md

 - [Numbers](https://github.com/ddoscovery/ddoscovery.github.io/blob/main/Summary%20of%20DDoS%20Industry%20Reports%202022.numbers)
 - [CSV](https://github.com/ddoscovery/ddoscovery.github.io/blob/main/Summary%20of%20DDoS%20Industry%20Reports%202022.csv)

+## Table

 **Page info.**
-In the spreadsheet, we add page number information (e.g. "p3:") to allow the reader to easily locate the information in the original document.
+In the table, we add page number information (e.g. "p3:") to allow the reader to easily locate the information in the report.
-However, we could only provide page numbers for PDFs, since the HTML file does not have the distinction of pages.
+However, we could only provide page numbers for reports in PDF format since the HTML file does not have the distinction of pages.
 In the case of HTML, we indicate names of sections whenever possible.

 **URLs.**